Skip to main content

 1

-Addresses statistical methodology for using longitudinal data to answer research questions about changes over time including exploratory analysis tools, and random coefficient, growth curve, multilevel and hierarchical models, and their extensions.
-Prerequisite: Successful completion of SOC 504, SOC 505, and SOC 506; and a solid knowledge of linear regression.
-Offered: jointly with SOC WL 592; A, odd years.
+Addresses statistical methodology for using longitudinal data to answer research questions about changes over time including exploratory analysis tools, and random coefficient, growth curve, multi-level and hierarchical models, and their extensions.
+Course overlaps with: BIOST 540.
+Prerequisite: SOC 504; SOC 505; SOC 506/CSSS 507; and a solid knowledge of linear regression.
+Offered: jointly with SOC WL 592; W.

 Course Name